The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Results

-where for a symplectic integrator the elements of $\bo{E_{r}}$, $e_{ij}$, will be zero.\cite{Ivanov2013} We then utilise the Frobenius Norm to track the size of the error matrix,\cite{Cook2023}
+where for a symplectic integrator the elements of $\bo{E_{r}}$, $e_{ij}$, will be zero.\cite{Ivanov2013} We then utilise the Frobenius Norm to track the size of the error matrix,\cite{Cook2023, Ivanov2013}

-where the matrix size is $n \times n$.\cite{Ivanov2013} In Figure~\ref{fig:sympcompare} (a), we show a logarithmic plot of $||{\bo{E_{r}}}||_{F}$ against time for the single trajectory in Figure~\ref{fig:singletraj30}.
+In Figure~\ref{fig:sympcompare} (a), we show a logarithmic plot of $||{\bo{E_{r}}}||_{F}$ against time for the single trajectory in Figure~\ref{fig:singletraj30}.
 The Spin-MInt (purple) and MInt (cyan) algorithms remain below $10^{-12}$ for the whole trajectory and therefore are symplectic.
-However, the angle-based algorithm (orange) rapidly increases to the order of $10^{-1}$, indicating lack of symplecticity.
+However, the angle-based algorithm (orange) and Spin-SL (green) rapidly increase, indicating lack of symplecticity.

 We can define two mathematically identical ways of implementing the Spin-MInt algorithm for the two-state potential tested in Eqn.~\eqref{potentialmatrix}.
 To calculate $e^{-i\bo{W}t}$, one can decompose into eigenvalues and eigenvectors (resulting in the monodromy matrix in Appendix~\ref{symp-spin-mint}) or through an explicit form outlined in the Supplementary Material Section ID.
-In Figure S.8 of the Supplementary Material, we show that the explicit form of the monodromy matrix results in lower floating point error.
-However, this explicit form is not easily extendable to more than two states such that we use the decomposition method and the monodromy in Appendix~\ref{symp-spin-mint} here.
+The explicit form of results in lower floating point error, seen in the Supplementary Material Figure S.8, but is challenging to obtain for multiple nuclear and electronic DoF such that the monodromy in Appendix~\ref{symp-spin-mint} is used here.

 To evaluate satisfaction of Liouville's theorem, where $|\bo{M}|=1$,\cite{Cook2023, Hardy1995, Tuckerman2010} we plot $(|{\bf{M}}|-1)^2$ in Figure~\ref{fig:sympcompare} (b).
-We see that the Spin-MInt and MInt algorithms satisfy Liouville's theorem.
-The angle-based algorithm does not satisfy Liouville's theorem as the orange line is not within floating point error which is uncommon for a mapping algorithm.\cite{Cook2023} From the algebraic monodromy in Appendix~\ref{theta-phi-algo}, it is clear that the determinant will initially deviate from unity on $\mathcal{O}(\Delta t)$ as in Eqn.~\eqref{theta-phi-det} such that it is zero order with respect to timestep when propagating for a given length of time.\cite{Cook2023} In the Supplementary Material Figure S.7 we see that a smaller timestep does not improve the satisfaction of Liouville's theorem.
+Satisfying Liouville's theorem does not always indicate an accurate algorithm as it is equivalent to having a divergenceless Liouvillian.\cite{Ezra2004, Cook2023} We see that the Spin-MInt, MInt and Spin-SL algorithms satisfy Liouville's theorem.
+The angle-based algorithm does not satisfy Liouville's theorem which is uncommon for a mapping algorithm.\cite{Cook2023} From the algebraic monodromy in Appendix~\ref{theta-phi-algo}, it is clear that the determinant will initially deviate from unity on $\mathcal{O}(\Delta t)$ as in Eqn.~\eqref{theta-phi-det} such that it is zero-order with respect to timestep when propagating for a given length of time.\cite{Cook2023} In the Supplementary Material Figure S.7, we show that the angle-based algorithm is zero-order with respect to timestep whilst the Spin-SL algorithm is second-order.